-Buildings damaged after storms rip through Texas City overnight
+Hundreds of families displaced after tornado rips through Texas City overnight

 TEXAS CITY, Texas – The storm blew through Texas City around 6 p.m on Wednesday night and left a trail of damage behind.

-Strong winds ripped the sides off of a convenience store and displaced nearly 100 residents at a nearby apartment complex.
+Strong winds ripped the sides off of a convenience store and displaced around 400 residents at a nearby apartment complex according to Texas City officials.

 Margaret Bjerke is a resident at the Trade Winds Apartment Complex and said she was still waiting for her power to be restored on Thursday morning.
 She said the storm was quick and horrifying.

-“It was the most terrifying minutes that you would ever believe,” said Bjerke.
+“It was the most terrifying minutes that you would ever believe,” Bjerke said.

 Michael Vineyard said that he and his family took shelter inside of the apartment when the wind started to pick up.